The Three Little Pigs and the Friendship House

 One sunny morning, the three little pigs sat under their favorite apple tree, sharing breakfast and making plans.

-"I've been thinking," said Penny, the youngest pig, "we're getting bigger, and maybe it's time we each built our own house!"
+"I've been thinking," said Pip, the youngest pig, "we're getting bigger, and maybe it's time we each built our own house!"

-"Of course!" chorused Penny and Pablo.
+"Of course!" chorused Pip and Pop.
 The three little pigs shook hooves on their promise.

 Chapter 2: Three Different Dreams